ENG517/Procedure/loyc/p-howrse-maximize-blup.md

 > *Figure 3: The **Equestrian center** tile can be found on the private page of a horse that is at least 6 months of age.
 If you have a VIP membership on the game, you can position this tile to sit anywhere on your horse's page.*

 2. Once your horse is at least 1 year and 6 months of age, begin **forest rides**.
 Maximize the hours your horse goes on forest rides each time it wakes up.
 Make sure to balance forest rides with daily care, food, and water.
+Do this until your horse can no longer gain skill points from forest rides.

 > **Note:** Do not let your horse's daily energy fall below 20% or it could penalize the amount of energy your horse begins with the next time it wakes up.